May is Clean Air Month

 Public Involvement

-The DNR’s annual Air Quality Trends Report was again paired with a StoryMap, an interactive tool used to help visually display information.
+View air pollution trends in the DNR’s Air Quality Trends Report and StoryMap.
+The StoryMap is an interactive tool used to help visually display information.
 Rather than scroll through pages of data and graphs, users can explore the statewide monitoring network and use interactive maps to navigate through 20 years of air monitoring data.

-The Air Management Program also updated its Air Permit Public Involvement webpage.
-The public can more easily view air permit application information, air public hearing dates and access to air permit documents right from the webpage as well as access permit specific resources and documents.
+Find public input opportunities on the Air Permit Public Involvement webpage.
+The public can easily view air permit application information, air public hearing dates and access to air permit documents right from the webpage as well as access permit specific resources and documents.

 DNR Podcast and Videos